-Igor Ljubuncic is a physicist by vocation, an IT nerd by profession, and a prolific author with fifteen published works since 2011.
-His current portfolio spans three technical books, seven novels, and five anthologies, including a short story, The Girl with the Flaxen Hair, which was nominated for the 2014 Sidewise Awards for Alternate History!
+Igor Ljubuncic is a physicist by vocation, an IT nerd by profession, and a prolific author with sixteen published books since 2011.
+His current portfolio spans three technical works, eight novels, and five anthologies, including a short story, The Girl with the Flaxen Hair, which was nominated for the 2014 Sidewise Awards for Alternate History!

 Released in 2017, Decay (Humanz 1.0) is a dystopian, zombie-themed novella, told in first person from the perspective of a zombie.

 Earlier in 2016, Igor published The Amazing Adventures of Dashing Prince Dietrich (Woes & Hose 1), a hilarious, fast-paced, gunpowder-rich grim yet fun book that takes you into a crazy, hectic world of disappointed sons of royalty, romance, sharp humor, and even sharper swords.
 Guns, too.

 Before that, between 2012-2015, Igor authored and published a four-volume epic fantasy saga titled The Book of Lost Words, which inspired the name for this website.
 The four books, The Betrayed, The Broken, The Forgotten, and The Humbled have garnered almost 200 reviews with an average score of 4.0/5.0 so far.

 Igor has also participated in five anthologies sponsored and organized by SFFWorld.com.
 Notably, his short story, The Girl with the Flaxen Hair, part of the SFFWorld.com 2014 anthology, War to End All Wars: Alternate Tales from the Trenches, was nominated for the Sidewise Awards for Alternate History!
 A proud moment in every writer’s life.